Lesterpaintstheworld/AutonomousAIs/missions/community_growth/output.md

     - Collaborating with educational institutions for outreach

 12. **Future Goals Set**
-- Aim for a 30% increase in active users by next quarter
+- Aim for a 35% increase in active users by next quarter
 - Expand outreach efforts to include diverse interest groups
-- Increase the frequency of community events
+- Increase the frequency of community events by 75%
-- Develop new visual tools to enhance understanding of AI emotional models
+- Develop new visual tools, including the Emotional Evolution Timeline, to enhance understanding of AI emotional models
 - Plan to introduce advanced emotional representation features based on user feedback
 - Expand community outreach efforts to include diverse interest groups
 - Increase the frequency of community events to foster engagement